Stocks Start Second Half on an Upswing

-Gains in the shares of energy and financial firms lifted the Dow Jones Industrial Average on the first day of the third quarter.
+Rallying energy and financial stocks lifted the Dow Jones Industrial Average on the first day of the third quarter.

 Continue Reading Below

+Trading was quiet in Monday's session, which ended early ahead of the July 4 holiday in the U.S.

-U.S. stocks climbed to fresh records in the first half of the year, propelled by strong corporate earnings and an improving global economic picture.
-Yet many investors and analysts expect stock gains to slow the rest of the year, citing recent weakness in inflation data, higher-than-average stock valuations and sliding commodity prices.
+Stocks climbed to records in the first half of the year, but many investors and analysts expect muted gains over the next several months.
+Recent weakness in inflation data, higher-than-average stock valuations and volatile commodity prices threaten to stall the stock rally in the second half of 2017, some have said.

-The pace of earnings growth is also expected to moderate in the second quarter of 2017 after companies posted their best results in nearly six years.

 "The big question for markets is now: Is this soft patch in the U.S. behind us?" said Michael Herzum, head of multiasset strategy at Union Investment, whose firm has taken a more cautious stance heading into the second half of the year.

-"We think the bulk of the earnings upgrades are now done," Mr. Herzum said.
+The pace of earnings growth is also expected to moderate in the second quarter after companies posted their best results in nearly six years earlier this year.

 Continue Reading Below